-Metro dog owner says his dog was cut on a rusty, jagged pipe while playing in an elementary school field
+Owner: Dog cut on jagged rusty pipe while playing in elementary school field

 They say because the incident is under investigation, they don't have any further information to share right now.

-But, Diederich says the damage to flash is already done.
+But, Diederich says the damage to Flash is already done.

 “He might have to get half of his foot amputated because it actually went through the bone,” says Diederich.